Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane offers two-factor authentication (2FA) for an extra layer of security.
 Once 2FA is enabled, you’ll need to use a second form of authentication when you log into your account — either for every login, or just when logging in from a new device.
 Note that if you choose to use 2FA every time you log in, you won’t be able to access your vault when offline.
 However, Dashlane’s web-first version allows for offline access as long as you have previously logged in, registered your device to your account, and do not have 2FA enabled for each login.
 This ensures you can still access your data even without an internet connection.

-For 2FA, Dashlane supports TOTP-based authenticator apps such as Google Authenticator, Duo Mobile, Authy, and Dashlane Authenticator.
-As soon as you set up 2FA, Dashlane also provides you with backup codes — these codes allow you to access your password vault if you lose the device with the 2FA authenticator app.
+For 2FA, Dashlane supports TOTP-based authenticator apps such as Google Authenticator, Duo Mobile, or Authy.
+As soon as you set up 2FA, Dashlane also provides you with recovery codes — these codes allow you to access your password vault if you lose the device with the 2FA authenticator app.

 Dashlane Security Features — Top-Notch Security, Plus a Bundled VPN